 One of the most common techniques to entrap laborers is through false debts.
 An owner lures a poor person into slavery by offering a small advance payment for their labor.
 The owner then ensures it is impossible for the slave to ever repay by inflating the debt owed with exorbitant interest charges, not paying the victim the promised wages and prohibiting him or her from working anywhere else.
 These false debts can be passed from one generation to the next; we have identified entire families (from grandparents to parents to children) who have been forced to work for years after accepting advance payments as low as $20.

-IJM combats forced labor slavery in Cambodia, Ghana and India.
+IJM combats forced labor slavery in Cambodia, Ghana, India, and Thailand.

 We identify people trapped in slavery, partner with local authorities to conduct rescue operations and ensure each victim is legally emancipated and receives government support.

 BRING CRIMINALS TO JUSTICE

 We advocate for police reports to be filed against owners or traffickers, and support prosecution of slave owners.

 We create individualized care plans for each person to respond to trauma and pursue dignifying jobs and educational opportunities.

 We provide hands-on mentoring for law enforcement, government officials and partner organizations.
 We also create social demand and advocate with state and national leaders to make ending slavery a top priority.

 Written by Sanjay Sojwal, IJM Director of Field Communications, who is in India on assignment....READ MORE